Pocket catheters are one of the most talked about types of intermittent urinary catheters these days!

 The CompactCath (pictured below) has a revolutionary design for ultimate privacy and ease of use.
 It looks unlike any other catheter on the market today.

 The flexible catheter is coiled inside a small plastic case that fits in the palm of your hand.
-Incredibly easy to pocket or carry, this catheter is also touch-free and is pre-lubricated with a silicone-based oil to aid in a super-smooth, comfortable insertion without need for additional lubricant.
+Incredibly easy to pocket or carry, this catheter is also touch-free and is pre-lubricated with a silicone-based oil to aid in a comfortable insertion without need for additional lubricant.

 Pocket Closed System Catheters

 Closed system catheters are a type of intermittent catheter with an all-in-one collection system.
 Often, they feature an introducer tip to bypass the highest concentrations of bacteria in the first few millimeters of the urethra, which may reduce the risk of infection.

 Closed system catheters have attached collection bags, which gives you the freedom to self-cath wherever you have privacy, making it an ideal choice for those in wheelchairs, children, and those who are frequent travelers.